RhodiumToad/pllua-ng/README.md

 Embeds Lua into PostgreSQL as a procedural language module.

 This code is still under development and probably contains bugs and missing functionality.
-However, most of the basics now work.
+However, all the basic stuff should work.

 WARNING: interfaces are not stable and are subject to change.